Kaneki-ken03/Project-ZEN-OH/README.md

  * once per 7 days by any holder of 1,000,000 tokens or more at a rate of 2,500 Tokens per user.

- *temporarily by any user at a rate of 10 tokens per claim via Promo Claim Function that can be claimed every 20 mins; Promo Token Claims are only available for a limited time and will be discontinued at a future date. we will then reserve the promo claim function for future promo's, giveaways, and offers.
+ * temporarily by any user at a rate of 10 tokens per claim via Promo Claim Function that can be claimed every 20 mins; Promo Token Claims are only available for a limited time and will be discontinued at a future date. we will then reserve the promo claim function for future promo's, giveaways, and offers.

 once we reach 10,000 users:
-ZEN-OH's current free claim rate will be halved every 3 months till the claim rate becomes 1.5625 ZEN-OH a day; per user.
+ZEN-OH's current free claim rate will be halved every 3 months till the claim rate becomes 1.5625 ZEN-OH a day; per user.(6 halvings) and the holders claim rate will also be halved every 6 months till the claim rate becomes 39.0625 ZEN-OH per 7 days; per holder.(6 halvings)
 ***

 **How To Claim:**